Tradition One (Short): Our common welfare should come first; personal recovery depends upon C.A. unity.

 - Do I encourage and support harmony within the group?

 - Do I withhold negative remarks about other groups or fellowships?
 Do I show others the same respect I want for myself?

 - When I attend meetings, do I participate by reading, sharing, and helping others?

 - Am I willing to share all aspects of my experience, strength, and hope at CA meetings?

-- Do I attempt to change my behavior when I notice it conflicts with the traditions?
+- Do I attempt to change my behaviour when I notice it conflicts with the traditions?

-- Do I maintain a feeling of gratitude for being a recovering addict?
+- Do I maintain a feeling of gratitude for being a recovered addict?